 New Style JSA can be claimed on its own or at the same time as Universal Credit.
 Your savings and capital (or your partner’s savings, capital and income) are not taken into account when claiming New Style JSA.

-It has also been announced that the July payment on account will be deferred until January 2021.
+It has also been announced that the July payment on account for self-assessment will be deferred until January 2021.

 Grants for Businesses with Premises